framps/raspiBackupDoc/en/src/faq.md

 use the appropriate Windows tools to restore dd backups.
 For other backup types such as tar or rsync a Linux is necessary.

-However, you can use the Raspberry for this: You nstall on a new SD card Raspberry Pi OS and copy *raspiBackup* to it.
+However, you can also use the Raspberry for this: You install on a new SD card Raspberry Pi OS and *raspiBackup*.
 Then you connect the device to which the backup is to be restored and the medium with the backup to the Raspberry.
 Then invoke *raspiBackup* and have the desired backup written back to the device.
 Then shut down the system, insert the device with the restored backup and restart the Raspberry again.

 <a name="faq3"></a>
 ### 3) What can *raspiBackup* back up and restore?